woodstr/Research-Project-Data-Matrix-Code/README.md

 | ---------------------------------------------------------------- | :-------: | :-------------------------------------------------------------: |
 | Fast Blur Removal for Wearable QR Code Scanners                  | 26        | [link](https://files.ait.ethz.ch/projects/quick-qr/quickQR.pdf) |
 | DeblurGAN-v2: Deblurring (Orders-of-Magnitude) Faster and Better | 1086      | [link](https://arxiv.org/pdf/1908.03826)                        |

+Blur removal methods seem to typically involve using models to try and estimate how to de-blur an image.
+The main theory behind it is that since algorithms can blur images, they can also be used to deblure images.
+However because of noise in real images, you need to estimate the deblurring.
+Models can be used to estimate the best methods for deblurring a given image.
+The above two papers cover such models.

+The fast blur removal method combines a few seemlingly very specific methods together, and there is no code publicly available, so I do not favor this option.

+"DeblurGAN-v2 is based on a relativistic conditional GAN with a doublescale discriminator".
+More on it in the proposal below.

 #### Proposal
 I propose going primarily with the DeblurGAN-v2 paper/model.
 Reasons: